 Spring Break dates vary depending upon where you live.
-My Southern California kids have their break from April 10th – 23rd.
-Spring Break is traditionally a very busy time in the parks becasue the weather is generally agreeable and of course, the kids are out of school!
+My Southern California kids have their break from March 24th-April 8th, 2018.
+Spring Break is traditionally a very busy time in the parks because the weather is generally agreeable and of course, the kids are out of school!

-Not only is May 14th Mother’s Day (and lots of moms like to spend their day at Disneyland!) but it’s also the runDisney Tinker Bell Half Marathon weekend.
+May 13th is Mother’s Day and lots of moms like to spend their day at Disneyland!

 Two weeks later is Memorial Day.
 Don’t forget the rule about avoiding the 3 day weekends!

-School’s out!
-Which means Disneyland is going to be more crowded than ever.
-Early June is usually a great time to visit if you can make it.
+School’s out for summer!
+Which means Disneyland is usually more crowded than ever.
+Early June is better than later in the month if you can make it.

 Avoid the entire month!
 Or at the least, July 4th.

 Okay, I know it’s not fair to say not to plan a Disneyland vacation in July but if you can avoid it, I’d recommend it!
 Crowds are traditionally heavy in the summer months.
 Weekends are always busier than weekdays so schedule mid-week if summer is the only time you can go.

 READ MORE: Not only are the crowds larger but the temps are hotter in the summer too!
 Read all the summertime Disney tips on my post, Disneyland in the Heat – Ultimate Summer Vacation Guide.

 Avoid August 1st-10th, 2018 with possible weekday surges after August 20th